Rao-Aishwarya/BlogWebsite_Django_Python/README.md

 # Django Application

 This a Django blog application which allows users to read, create and delete blog posts.
-This application uses the Django framework to handle the backend logic, database intercations and template rendering.
+This application uses the Django framework to handle the backend logic, database interations and template rendering.
 The features of this app include:
 1. User authentication - Sign up, Login, Logout
 2. Create, Read and Delete operations on blog posts
 3. Search blogs using author name

+### User registration snf login
+The user is directed to the Sign up page as soon as the application is run, to create an account.
+The user is redirected to the login page, logs in, and is redirected to the home page.

+### Create a post
+The authenticated user navigates to the "New Post" page.
+Fills out the post creation form and submits it.
+The post is saved to the database, and the user is redirected to the home page or the post detail page.

+### Viewing posts
+Any user can visit the home page to see a list of all posts.
+There is also search functionality - search based on author name.

+### Deleting posts
+A user can only delete the posts authored by him/her.

 # Setup
 ## Prerequisites